bihorac-LAB/Exposome/Tools/SDOH/doc/readme.md

    - `person_id`
    - `visit_occurrence_id`
    - `year`
    - `FIPS`
+4. Select the dataset you want to link it to
-4. Download linked dataset with SDoH variables
+6. Download linked dataset with SDoH variables

 ---